mlcommons/GaNDLF/docs/getting_started.md

 ## Sample Data

-We will use the sample data used for our extensive automated unit tests for all examples.
-The data is available from [this link](https://upenn.box.com/shared/static/y8162xkq1zz5555ye3pwadry2m2e39bs.zip):
+Sample data will be used for our extensive automated unit tests in all examples.
+You can download the sample data from [this link](https://upenn.box.com/shared/static/y8162xkq1zz5555ye3pwadry2m2e39bs.zip).
+Example of how to do this from the terminal is shown below:

 ```bash
 (venv_gandlf) $> wget https://upenn.box.com/shared/static/y8162xkq1zz5555ye3pwadry2m2e39bs.zip -O ./gandlf_sample_data.zip
 (venv_gandlf) $> unzip ./gandlf_sample_data.zip
 # this should extract a directory called `data` in the current directory
 ```
-The contents of the `data` directory should look like this (for brevity, this locations shall be referred to as `${GANDLF_DATA}` in the rest of the document):
+The `data` directory content should look like the example below (for brevity, these locations shall be referred to as `${GANDLF_DATA}` in the rest of the document):

 ```bash
 (venv_gandlf) $>  ls data